 Our policies are intended to give users information to weigh the costs associated with financial products and services and to protect users from harmful or deceitful practices.
 For the purpose of this policy, we consider financial products and services to be those related to the management or investment of money and cryptocurrencies, including personalized advice. – Google

 According to the new updates and service policies, the platform will begin allowing regulated cryptocurrency exchanges to advertise in the United States and Japan.
 Other countries are not included at this time.
-Google says advertisers must be certified with it for whatever respective country their ads will serve in, and that advertisers seeking certification from Google will be able to apply in October when the policy takes effect.
+Google says advertisers must be certified with it for whatever respective country their ads will serve and that advertisers seeking certification from Google will be able to apply in October when the policy takes effect.

-Early this year Facebook announced a change to its advertising policies that allowed certain types of cryptocurrency-related ads to be run on their platform, Google seems to follow Facebook’s lead in unbanning crypto-related advertising.
+Early this year, Facebook announced a change to its advertising policies that allowed certain types of cryptocurrency-related ads to be run on their platform; Google seems to follow Facebook’s lead in unbanning crypto-related advertising.